gajop/data-engineering-zoomcamp/cohorts/2023/week_6_stream_processing/homework.md

 - Ack All

+- Topic Replication
+-> If a topic producer dies, topic replication can help us as an alternative producer kicks in.
+- Ack All
+-> If one of the nodes didn't catch the event, Ack All will force us to handle this (and likely re-transmit).

 ### Question 3:

 **Please select the Kafka concepts that support scaling**

 - Topic Replication
 - Topic Paritioning
 - Consumer Group Id
 - Ack All

+- Topic Paritioning
+-> We can have only as many consumers running in parallel as we have partitions
+- Consumer Group Id
+-> Group Id is used to create backup consumers for the same partition (Is this closer to reliability?)

 ### Question 4:

 **Please select the attributes that are good candidates for partitioning key.
 Consider cardinality of the field you have selected and scaling aspects of your application**

 - payment_type
 - vendor_id